Postdoctoral Fellowship

 Staff Professional Development

-In addition to training experiences specifically designed for the post-doc, post-docs also participate in Staff Professional Development during the academic year.
-Professional Development trainings take place in the early fall, again between fall and spring semester, and again after spring semester.
-These training modalities typically cover not only ethical and legal issues and multi-cultural issues, but often heavily emphasize clinical intervention models and strategies.
+In addition to training experiences specifically designed for the post-doc, post-docs also participate in Staff Professional Development throughout the academic year.
+These trainings typically cover not only ethical and legal issues and multi-cultural issues, but often heavily emphasize clinical intervention models and strategies.
 Other Program Emphases are also frequently covered.

 Committee Participation